 Citizens who wish to receive notification of upcoming public hearings may sign-up to join the Town’s email subscription service and will receive a weekly email of all the upcoming public hearings.

-The elected Town Council and the appointed Planning and Zoning Board, Zoning Board of Adjustment, and Historic Preservation Commission conduct public hearings.
+The elected Town Council and the appointed Zoning Board of Adjustment and Historic Preservation Commission conduct public hearings.
 The Town Council meets three times in most months—two regular meetings and one quasi-judicial meeting, all of which may contain public hearings.
-The Planning and Zoning Board, Zoning Board of Adjustment, and Historic Preservation Commission each meet once per month, and all of their meetings may include public hearings.
+The Zoning Board of Adjustment and Historic Preservation Commission each meet once per month, and all of their meetings may include public hearings.
 Refer to the Town’s Meetings and Events Calendar for specific dates, times and location.

 special rules that pertain to these hearings.
 Learn more about development plan quasi-judicial hearings and special use quasi-judicial hearings.